-I grew up in a Massachusetts farm town, picturesque, rustic and rural.
-I attended a performing arts high school, where I dedicated myself to the pursuits of sleight of hand magic and breakdancing.
+I grew up in a hilly Massachusetts farm town; picturesque, rustic and rural.
+I attended a performing arts high school, where I dedicated myself to the pursuits of funk dancing and improv comedy.
 However, my first real taste of the outside world was when I went to school and got my BS in psychology.
-It solidified my opinion that people are systemically weird, myself included.
-I often feel like a perpetual stranger in a strange land out here.
-Or at least like a Russian mouse.
+Brains be cray, yo.

-Like many psych majors, I was captured by a cybernetically enhanced gang of neuro-slavers while attempting to cross the scorching wastelands of the mega dunes.
-After much uneducated and uninformed debate over exactly how much I was worth, they transported me west as a conscripted laborer.
-I spent each day underground, digging in the grueling tech-mines for the Silicon warlords in the area known only as "The Valley".
-Cliche, I know.
+Like many psych majors, I was captured by a cybernetically enhanced militia of neuro-slavers while attempting to cross the scorching wastelands of the mega dunes.
+After much uneducated and uninformed debate over exactly how much my frontal lobe was worth, they transported me west as a conscripted laborer.
+I spent each day underground, digging in the grueling tech-mines for the Silicon warlords in the area known simply as "The Valley" ... until I escaped!
+Now I am wandering the world, searching for my destiny, something like that blah blah "that's where you come in," yadda yadda.

-I prefer stouts over IPAs.
-I enjoy watching terrible movies recreationally.
-I ride my bike around.
+I prefer stouts to IPAs.
+I enjoy watching terrible movies.
+I like to ride my bike around.
+I also like to ride my motorbike around; its name is Rhodopsin.
 I make jokes that will either be the best thing you've heard or the worst, and I cannot stop myself from making them.
-I also like to create spontaneous little stories about anything, everything, and nothing.
+I also like to create spontaneous little stories about people I don't know or things happening around me.
+I've been told it's entertaining.

 I'm goofy, a cheerleader for the sciences, technology, and hot chocolate (+/- vodka).
 I'm an extrovert when you see me, and introvert when you don't.